-Senate to hold NHTSA nominee hearing
+Senate panel to hold Dec.
+3 hearing on NHTSA nominee

 The Senate Commerce Committee said it will hold a hearing Dec.
 3 to consider the nomination of a former NASA scientist and member of the National Transportation Safety Board to become the nation’s top auto safety regulator.